T4n17/aizork/README.md

 - **pydantic** - For data validation and structured output
 - **colorama** - For colored terminal output
 - **chromadb** - For vector database and RAG functionality
+- **crewai** - For multi-agent collaboration and task orchestration

 All dependencies can be installed via the provided `requirements.txt` file.